CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 DUL provides three levels of Producer implementation:

  - Level 3: Authenticity checks with RSA signing.
-Recommended and default.
+This fulfils all of the security and authenticity objectives and is the most complete implementation.
  - Level 2: Checksum using HMAC.
 This gives an indication (but not proof) that the message was not accidentally changed in transit.
-Not recommended, but may be necessary for some Producers.
+This provides integrity but no authenticity checks.
  - Level 1: No integrity or authenticity checks.
-Not recommended, but may be necessary for some Producers.

 Two levels of Consumer are defined:

  - Strict: Authenticity and integrity are validated.
-Recommended and default.
- - Relaxed: No checks are made.
-Not recommended.
+ - Relaxed: No checks for authenticity, origin or integrity.

 JWS (JSON Web Signature) is a part of the JWT specification.
 It defines how messages are signed.
 JWS defines algorithms for all three Producer Levels: